-A streaming job can be running for days or months without disruptions and occasionally it may be necessary to update the job’s pipeline while at the same preserving its state.
+A streaming job can be running for days or months without disruptions and occasionally it may be necessary to update the job’s pipeline while preserving its state at the same time.

 For example, imagine a streaming job which does a windowed aggregation over a 24-hour window.
 Due to new business requirements, you may need to add an additional 1-hour window and a filter.
 While implementing this requirement, you don’t want to lose the current computational state because it includes data for the past day and in many cases we may not be able to replay this data fully.